How to prepare your home for selling and moving

 The sale of your property is a great excuse to clean out your belongings!
 Declutter to maximise space for the open house and inspections.
 Depersonalise so buyers can imagine their own belongings in the space.

 It’s important to give the impression that your property has been kept in good condition all the time (not just for the sale), so attention to detail is a must!
-For the best results, you should do an ‘end of tenancy’ style clean.
+For the best results, you should do an ‘end of lease’ style clean.

 Here’s a list to start you off: